 The 1870s are alive and well in the C&O Canal National Historical Park.
 Experience a history lesson, a unique boat ride, and the famous C&O Canal mules when you take a trip on the Charles F. Mercer canal boat at the historic Great Falls Tavern.
 It’s a great way to see how folks lived and worked along the canal during its heyday.

-Groups of ten or more are required to make reservations for the ride.
-Otherwise, seats are available on a first-come, first serve basis.
-Tickets are $8.00 for adults (ages 16-61), $6.00 for Seniors (ages 62+), and $5.00 for children (ages 4-15).
-Children aged three and under are free.
 Tickets can be purchased at the Great Falls Tavern Visitor Center in the park at 11710 MacArthur Blvd., Potomac, MD.
 The Charles F. Mercer boat capacity is 65 people and boat programs last approximately one hour.
 Rides are offered weekends, including some Fridays, during the spring and summer.
-Learn more at https://www.nps.gov/choh/planyourvisit/great-falls-canal-boat-rides.htm.
+Check if the boat is operating before setting out at https://www.nps.gov/choh/planyourvisit/great-falls-canal-boat-rides.htm.